-The food safety management system mainly considers the safety awareness and risk management in the food production and sales chain.
-Safety awareness refers to the safety of food processing, transportation, storage, planting, safety information feedback mechanisms, and the safety of relevant personnel throughout the process from planting to production to transportation.
+The food safety management system considers safety awareness and risk management in the food production and sales chain.
+Safety awareness refers to food processing, transportation, storage, planting, safety information feedback mechanisms, and the safety of relevant personnel throughout the process from planting to production to transportation.
 Risk management includes mechanisms for identifying hazards, food safety inspections, and safety emergency management.
-Therefore, the efficiency indicators for food safety management constructed in this paper are based on safety awareness and risk management.
+Therefore, this paper's efficiency indicators for food safety management are based on safety awareness and risk management.
 Both are primary indicators, which include specific content as secondary indicators.
 As safety awareness is the foundation of food safety management, its generation ensures the security of the food production chain.
-Safety awareness not only requires training and protection of relevant personnel but also needs safety supervision of every link in the production chain through appropriate measures.
+Safety awareness requires training and protection of relevant personnel and safety supervision of every link in the production chain through appropriate measures.
 In this paper, an intelligent visual monitoring system based on the Hidden Markov Model is constructed, which analyzes human behavior based on the periodicity of human movement frequencies.
 If abnormal behavior occurs, the model identifies and predicts it accordingly, evaluating the safety risk of their behavior.

 This process mainly includes the learning and training of the model and the behavior recognition steps.
-In the learning and training stage, the model needs to recognize the behavior feature sequence in the training set and build the test sequence based on it.
+In the learning and training stage, the model must recognize the behavior feature sequence in the training set and build the test sequence based on it.
 The classification of human movement behavior using the Hidden Markov Model is to treat the given human behavior as an observation sequence and find its optimal description, achieving the classification of observation sequences.
 Then, the model encodes each key posture in the key posture set to form an action string and calculates the similarity between the key postures and the key posture feature values of human movement standard behaviors based on their included feature vectors.
-Next, the Viterbi algorithm is used to calculate the probability of the posture sequence generated by the test sequence.
-Based on the number of states and the length of the sequence, the state with the maximum probability is obtained, and thus the behavior category of the sequence is determined.
-Once the behave ior of relevant personnel is identified to belong to a category with a higher risk, supervisory personnel can promptly receive corresponding warning information, conduct inspections, or take appropriate measures in a short time.
+Next, the Viterbi algorithm calculates the probability of the posture sequence generated by the test sequence.
+Based on the number of states and the sequence length, the state with the maximum probability is obtained, and thus the behavior category of the sequence is determined.
+Once the behaviour of relevant personnel is identified to belong to a category with a higher risk, supervisory personnel can promptly receive corresponding warning information, conduct inspections, or take appropriate measures quickly.
 This module can reduce the supervision cycle time, achieve dynamic supervision, and promptly address problems in food safety management in daily management and inspection processes.
 Food safety risk assessment is based on risk indicators trained by the improved Hidden Markov Model to classify food safety risks, and the bird swarm search algorithm is used to optimize the model's global optimal solution.
-The Baum-Welch algorithm is used to make local corrections, thereby improving the accuracy of the model and reducing the error in food safety risk assessment.
+The Baum-Welch algorithm makes local corrections, thereby improving the model's accuracy and reducing the error in food safety risk assessment.